-- Tuck away at least $1,000 for emergencies.
+- Tuck away at least $1,000 in a savings account for emergencies.

-- When you’ve finished paying off your debt, take the amount you were using for this each month and, instead of spending it, stick it into a retirement account.
+- When you’ve finished paying off your debt, take the amount you were using for debt reduction each month and, instead of spending it, stick it into a retirement account.

-Where to open a Roth IRA
+How to evaluate a Roth IRA provider

 - Is there a minimum initial investment?
-Minimum contributions?

 - Does the company offer automatic contributions?